 In lieu of CAPTE providing school tuition data, how can you find the cheapest physical therapy schools (apart from going to all 250 DPT school’s websites)?

 One idea is to start with the accredited schools in your state.
-Many public universities charge cheaper tuition rates for residents, so you’d have that working in your favor.
+Many public universities charge cheaper tuition rates for residents or state students, so you’d have that working in your favor.
 And visiting the website of a dozen or so schools is more realistic than 250.

-Although that’s a good holdover strategy, DPT students deserve to be able to compare the costs of all 250 CAPTE-accredited schools in one place.
-That’s why our team at Student Loan Planner is working to compile the tuition data from each school ourselves.
+Although that’s a good holdover strategy, DPT students deserve to be able to compare the tuition costs of all 250 CAPTE-accredited schools in one place.
+That’s why our team at Student Loan Planner® is working to compile the tuition data from each school ourselves.

 Hopefully, you’ll soon be able to identify the cheapest physical therapy schools in the U.S. without having to jump through hoops.
 In the meantime, it may be worthwhile to ask CAPTE to reconsider its position on only providing de-identified tuition data.